c0nap/dsci-capstone/docs/docker_setup.md

 for make, named args can be passed like make function ARG1="val" ARG2="val" etc - ARG1 and ARG2 are make variables so we use $(). and shell functions are like function val1 val2 and we use $$1 (or typically NAME=$$1 and $$NAME.
 We can also prepend args - but this create environment variables only set for that command.
 VAR1=0 VAR2=1 command

- docker compose down -v   deletes volumes

-volumes persist when named in docker-compose.yml, and store credentials

-MYSQL_USERNAME cannot be root

 docker logs container-mysql 2>&1 | grep -i "root"

-if `docker build` stalls, you should reset Docker `make docker-full-reset`, and restart WSL via PowerShell `wsl --shutdown`.